bryanwweber/orbital-mechanics-notes/interplanetary-maneuvers/interplanetary-transfer-phasing.md

         glue("heliocentric-hohmann-t_total", (2 * t_12 + t_wait[N]) / (525600 * 60))
 ```

-The wait times are shown in {numref}`tab:heliocentric-hohmann-wait-times`.
+The wait times are shown in @tab:heliocentric-hohmann-wait-times.
 The total mission time, including the wait time, is {glue:text}`heliocentric-hohmann-t_total:.2f` years.

 :::{table} The wait times for heliocentric Hohmann transfers from Neptune to Venus and back.
 :name: tab:heliocentric-hohmann-wait-times